Save up to $677 on our trips! Book now and secure your adventure!

 Few archaeological sites can boast a location as remarkable as the ancient city of Kourion.
 Overlooking the dramatic coastline of Episkopi Bay, the ruins at Kourion are breathtakingly beautiful, especially at sunset, and include old baths and a marketplace which are clearly marked out by signage, and are very easy to identify due to their distinctive features.
 The area was formerly a lively trading town and was once one of the most significant cities in Cyprus.
 When here, don’t miss the majestic Greco-Roman theater; it has been extensively restored in recent times and regularly plays host to theatrical and musical performances.

-Agia Napa is famous for the masses of young tourists it draws every year, seekers of wild summer parties in the Cypriot sun.
+Ayia Napa is famous for the masses of young tourists it draws every year, seekers of wild summer parties in the Cypriot sun.
 However, despite some beaches such as Nissi becoming overcrowded during the peak season, it is possible to find some of the lesser known beach gems which remain idyllic and peaceful, stretches of sand located within the surrounding area.
 The beaches of Macronissos, Kermia and Agia Thekla are home to strikingly beautiful golden sands and crystal clear waters, and offer plenty of room to relax.
 At Macronissos beach you’ll even discover an ancient tomb site located nearby.
-Excellent beach facilities are available at most Agia Napa beaches, and the majority of the coastline in the area has been awarded a ‘Blue Flag’ accolade in recognition of the cleanliness of the seawater.
+Excellent beach facilities are available at most Ayia Napa beaches, and the majority of the coastline in the area has been awarded a ‘Blue Flag’ accolade in recognition of the cleanliness of the seawater.

-Amble Along Ledra Street
+Amble along Ledra Street

 Nicosia, the Cypriot capital, is the last remaining divided capital city on earth, and no road in this diverse, eclectic area is more symbolic than Ledra Street.
 This major shopping avenue links the Turkish occupied North Nicosia with Cypriot South Nicosia.
 The pedestrian street is easily accessible by foot from Eleftheria square, and once there, guests can dine in a wide range of quaint bars and restaurants serving an array of traditional foods.
 The street is hugely significant as it was reopened as a crossing point between the two sides in 2008, a marker of progress between the two communities on the island.

-7. Discover The Old Town Of Limassol
+Discover the Old Town of Limassol

 Shop